Fast, Lifetime-Preserving Readout for High-Coherence Quantum Annealers: READOUT PERFORMANCE

-\section{Readout performance}
+\section{READOUT PERFORMANCE}

-QFP s-curve separation fidelity expressed as the ratio between the qubit flux signal, $\Delta\Phi_{qub}$, and the fitted QFP width, $w$, provides a natural and intuitive framework for evaluating the readout quality of this class of device.
-Devices with poor s-curve separation will have their readout fidelity limited by the s-curves of the QFP.
-Fig.~\ref{fig:s-curve-fidelity}(a) illustrates this principle with QFP s-curve data collected when the flux qubit was in a left circulating state (purple trace) and again when in a right circulating state (yellow trace).
-It is immediately clear that we will achieve good separation readout fidelity, as ($\Delta\Phi_{qub} = 10.72$ m$\Phi_0$) is large compared to the averaged QFP widths ($w \sim 1.40$ m$\Phi_0$).
+QFP s-curve separation fidelity expressed as the ratio between the qubit flux signal, $\Delta\Phi^{qub}$, and the fitted QFP width, $w$, provides a natural and intuitive framework for evaluating the readout quality of this class of device.
+Devices with poor $s$-curve separation will have their readout fidelity limited by the $s$ curves of the QFP.
+In Fig.~\ref{fig:s-curve-fidelity}(a) we illustrate this principle with QFP $s$-curve data collected when the flux qubit is in a left circulating state (purple trace) and again when in a right circulating state (yellow trace).
+It is immediately clear that we will achieve good separation readout fidelity, as ($\Delta\Phi^{qub} = 10.72$ m$\Phi_0$) is large compared to the averaged QFP widths ($w \sim 1.40$ m$\Phi_0$).

-We calculate separation readout fidelity, $F_{sep}(\Phi_z) = P_R(\Phi_z) - P_L(\Phi_z)$, to be the difference between the two s-curves.
+We calculate separation readout fidelity, $F_{sep}(\Phi_z) = P_R(\Phi_z) - P_L(\Phi_z)$, to be the difference between the two $s$ curves.
 Readout error is defined as $1 - F_{sep}$ and is plotted in Fig.~\ref{fig:s-curve-fidelity}(b) to identify its theoretical lower bound.
 From the subtraction of the s-curve fit lines, the maximum separation readout fidelity is $99.91 \pm 0.095\%$ and the qubit flux signal to QFP width ratio is $7.65$.